osmandapp/web/main/docs/technical/osmand-api-sdk/index.md

 There are 2 main ways how to reuse OsmAnd power in your app:
 - Android OsmAnd AIDL API
 - Android OsmAnd Full Library SDK

 All the code for 2 samples is available in [a single repository](https://github.com/osmandapp/osmand-api-demo).

 ## Android OsmAnd AIDL API
-Main concept behind this approach that Target application is communicated with OsmAnd via [AIDL](https://developer.android.com/guide/components/aidl).
+Main concept behind this approach that Target application is communicated with OsmAnd via [AIDL](https://developer.android.com/guide/components/aidl) or intents api.
 OsmAnd has reach variety of methods supported [AIDL interface](https://github.com/osmandapp/OsmAnd/blob/master/OsmAnd/src/net/osmand/aidl/IOsmAndAidlInterface.aidl).
 There are several apps built using these approach and main concept that app contains several screens and "Go to map" button behind the scene app completely reconfigures OsmAnd and provides callback for main operations such as Navigation, GPS location acquired and also includes UI elements such as widgets / Drawer buttons, so user can navigate from the Map back to the Target API.

 List of APIs is pretty long and you can get acquainted with it inside [Demo App](https://download.osmand.net/latest-night-build/OsmAnd-api-sample.apk).